-Sex-Based Misconduct (Non-Title IX) where Re- spondent is a Student Sex-Based Misconduct (Non-Title IX) where Respondent is an Employee Title IX Sexual Harassment Who can appeal?
-Both Complainant and Respondent may appeal Respondent may have the right to grieve discipline through the appropriate process for their classification Both Complainant and Respondent may appeal What can be appealed? a.
+Sex-Based Misconduct (Non- Title IX Sexual Harassment) where Respondent is a Student or Registered Student Organization Sex-Based Misconduct (Non- Title IX Sexual Harassment) where Respondent is an Employee Title IX Sexual Harassment Who can appeal?
+Both Complainant and Respondent may appeal.
+Respondent may have the right to grieve discipline through the appropriate process for their classification.
+Both Complainant and Respondent may appeal.
+What can be appealed? a.
 Irregularities in fairness and stated procedures of the hearing that could have affected the outcome of the hearing. b.
 Discovery of new and significant information that could have affected the outcome of the hearing and that was not known or could not reasonably have been discovered and/or presented at the time of the initial hearing. c.
 The sanction(s) are extraordinarily disproportionate to the violation(s). a.
 Procedural irregularity that materially affected the outcome of the matter (i.e., a failure to follow the university's own procedures); b.
 New evidence that was not reasonably available at the time the Determination of Responsibility was made, that could materially affect the outcome of the matter; c.
 The Decision-Maker(s) had a conflict of interest or bias for or against the Complainant or Respondent, or for or against Complainants or Respondents in general, that materially affected the outcome of the matter; or d.
 For students, any other ground for appeal established in an applicable student appeal procedure in university policy or regulation.
 How long do they have to appeal?
-Appeal must be made in writing to the Appellate Officer (VP of SDES or designee) within ten (10) business days after the date the student was notified of the decision by the Director of Student Con-duct and Academic Integrity (SCAI) or designee Must submit its written appeal within five (5) business days of being notified of the decision, indicating the grounds for the appeal, to the designated appeal officer For more information, see UCF Regulation 5.010 Applicable regulations regarding employee grievance rights UCF Policy 2-012
+Appeal must be made in writing to the Appellate Officer (VP of SDES or designee) within ten (10) business days after the date the student was notified of the decision by Must submit its written appeal within five (5) business days of being notified of the decision, indicating the grounds for the appeal, to the designated appeal officer.